 English language teaching has been popular in China for thirty years or more, although recently the job market has changed due to Covid and the move towards online learning.

-TEFL jobs in China abound, making it ideal for the newly qualified.
-Indeed, China is biggest English language learning market in the world and it is still growing.
-Demand often outstrips supply and so, if you are a native English speaker with a degree and TESOL, then you will likely have your pick of English teaching jobs in China.
+However, China is still the largest English language learning market in the world and it is still growing.
+Demand often outstrips supply and so, if you are a native English speaker with a degree and TESOL, and are already in China, then you will likely have your pick of English teaching jobs.

 Expect more perks and a higher salary with more experience.

 Tips for teaching English in China:

 * the Premier 120-hr TESOL for Asia as a basic qualification

 * the 30-hour Teaching English to Young Learners course as this will be useful

 * consider applying via an agency to compare jobs.
 Global English TESOL graduates have access to the schools and job agencies listed on our site; many offering return flights, housing allowance and competitive salary.